-We will update this post as we make changes to continue our commitment to transparency and hold ourselves accountable.
-You will note the actions at the top, followed by the initial post.
+We will update this post as we make changes in an effort to continue our commitment to transparency and hold ourselves accountable.
+You will note the actions at the bottom, after the initial post.
 The action steps listed below will be updated as things are adopted and clarified.
 We welcome public input on how we can continue to do better.